mickolaine/mosstack/README.txt

     ``pip-3.2 install --user astropy``

-if you want the installation on users $HOME
+if you want the installation on users $HOME.

+Also Python packages Pillow and Cython have to be installed with pip

+    ``pip-3.2 install cython``
+    ``pip-3.2 install pillow``

 Gentoo
 ------------